Detection & thresholds

 How a vector is chosen:

-- An amplification vector also requires response-sized packets from the reflected service port: the average packet size from that source port must be large enough to read as a reflected response.
-Request-sized packets from a service port classify as a plain flood instead.
+- An amplification vector also requires response-sized packets from the reflected service port: the average packet size from that source port must be at least ~200 bytes to read as a reflected response (request-sized packets from a service port classify as a plain flood instead), and that single source port must itself carry at least half the sampled packets.

 - When no signature reaches the dominant share, the attack is labelled